serfriz/caddy-custom-builds/README.md

 Allows Caddy to filter traffic based on the client's IP address location.
 This module needs access to the Maxmind GeoLite2 database which can be downloaded for free after creating an account.
 Additional information is available on [Maxmind official website](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).
 You will specifically need the GeoLite2-Country.mmdb file, or the GeoLite2-City.mmdb if you're matching on subdivisions and metro codes.

 Information and examples about the usage of this module can be found on the on the [Caddy website's plugin page](https://caddyserver.com/docs/modules/http.matchers.maxmind_geolocation) and the [porech/caddy-maxmind-geolocation](https://github.com/porech/caddy-maxmind-geolocation) repository.

+## Events Exec

+It can be used to execute commands on the system based on specific events, such as when a certificate is renewed.
+This is configured in the `Caddyfile` using the standard [events](https://caddyserver.com/docs/modules/events) directive along with the [events.handlers.exec](https://caddyserver.com/docs/modules/events.handlers.exec) module.
+Additional information and examples can be found in the [mholt/caddy-events-exec](https://github.com/mholt/caddy-events-exec) repository.
+Please be mindful of any security implications of the commands you run and how you configure this module.

 ## Contributing